jermnelson/Colorado-Springs-Friends-Meeting-Website/2014/first-month/MinutesForMeetingForWorshipForBusiness.md

         [Molly][MollyWingate] suggests that this program would be of interest to the larger Colorado Springs community groups and religious organizations but she doesn't feel called to organize the session.
-This idea will be seasoned and brought up at next Meeting for Worshp.
+This idea will be seasoned and brought up at next Meeting for Worship.

 6. New Business